2011–12 Fortuna Düsseldorf season

-The 2011–12 Fortuna Düsseldorf season is the 117th season in club history.
+The 2011–12 season was the 117th season in the history of Fortuna Düsseldorf.
 The season started on 18 July against VfL Bochum.

 Review and events

 Overview of season

 Fortuna Düsseldorf became the most successful Herbstmeister ("Autumn champion") in 2.
 Bundesliga history after earning 41 points from 17 matches.
 The 41 points accumulated is the most in history since the three-point system was introduced in 1995.
 Düsseldorf lost their first six matches in 2010–11 season. since then, they've earned 94 points which is most out of all professional football clubs in Germany.

 Hertha BSC vs. Fortuna Düsseldorf

 The matches

 Fortuna Düsseldorf won a spot in the promotion/relegation playoff against the Bundesliga's Hertha BSC.

 First leg

 Entering the playoff, Fortuna Düsseldorf had not played in the top flight for 15 seasons.
 They won the first leg against Hertha BSC 1–2 in Berlin's Olympic Stadium with goals from Thomas Bröker and an own goal from Hertha's Adrián Ramos.